How To Treat An Infected Ear Piercing – Dermatologist Opinion

 You should know what is normal after getting a new ear piercing so you can catch the infections as soon as it is developed and treat it promptly.

 Ear piercing breaks the skin and creates the wound.
 Technically speaking, ear piercing is nothing but an open wound.
-So having the discomforts like swelling, pain, little redness, itching and feeling of Run down” is completely normal for the first few hours.
-However, the wound should become clean, painless and odourless within 48 hours of piercing.
+So having the discomforts like swelling, pain, little redness, itching, and feeling of Rundown” is completely normal for the first few hours.
+However, the wound should become clean, painless and odorless within 48 hours of piercing.
 It’s the way our immune system works.

 When your ears show the following symptoms, you should understand that something goes wrong with your new ear piercing.

 Signs and Symptoms Of Infected Ear Piercing